-MAS advocacy allows political reformers to win approval of the landmark Zoning Resolution of 1916.
+MAS advocacy allows political reformers to win approval of the Zoning Resolution of 1916.

 Defeating Proposals to Extend the Subway into Central Park

-MAS helps defeat proposals by Mayor John Hylan to build the IND subway within Central Park and the Music and Art Center on its south edge.
+MAS helps defeat proposals by Mayor John Hylan to build the IND subway through Central Park.

 MAS Urges Construction of Rockefeller Center

 MAS urges construction of Rockefeller Center, an unpopular, pro-Modernist position at the time.

 New York City Establishes a Permanent City Planning Commission

 After decades of advocacy by MAS, New York City establishes a permanent City Planning Commission under its new City Charter.